GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs-pro/modules/email-sender/en.md

 ## Further examples

-This query sends some post's content to the admin user (eg: it can be triggered whenever a new post is published).
-It uses the **Multiple Query Execution** module to manage the query into logical units, and field `_strConvertMarkdownToHTML` from the **Helper Fields** module to compose the email message using Markdown:
+The query below sends an email to the admin user with some post's content (eg: it can be triggered whenever a new post is published).
+It uses:

+- **Multiple Query Execution** to manage the query into logical units
+- Field `_strConvertMarkdownToHTML` from **Helper Fields** to compose the email message using Markdown
+- Fields `_strReplaceMultiple` and `_sprintf` from **Function Fields** to dynamically inject values into the email subject and message
+- **Field to Input** to retrieve and provide the admin's email from `wp_options`

 ```graphql
 query GetPostData($postID: ID!) {